GSA/api-doco-with-uswds/readme.md

 # API Documentation Template - simple, accessible and using USWDS

 This is an updated version of the GSA API Documentation template.
+You can see a working version of it here: [https://ryandaydev.github.io/api-doco-with-uswds/](https://ryandaydev.github.io/api-doco-with-uswds/).

-It has the following improvements:
+It has the following improvements from the existing GSA API documentation template:
 - Tested for [Section 508 accessbility](https://section508.gov/)
 - Uses [U.S. Web Design System](https://designsystem.digital.gov/).
 Specifically the [Documentation Template](https://designsystem.digital.gov/page-templates/#documentation-page)
 - Uses [Open API Specification (OAS) 3.0](https://github.com/OAI/OpenAPI-Specification)